Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 designed for editing the source code for a Modal app.
 At present it only implements source code navigation features.
-Source code editing, codebase compilation and debugging features will be added to make this a full-blown IDE for writing cross-platform Modal apps.
+Source code editing, codebase compilation and debugging features will be added to make this a full-blown IDE.
-The approach we have taken in the design of this source code editor is to target the narrow domain of modal source code.
+The approach we have taken in the design of this source code editor is to target the narrow domain of Modal source code.
-By design, all of a modal app's source code is contained in a single .cpp file.
+By design, all of a Modal app's source code is contained in a single .cpp file.
 This is unlike a typical codebase that has several different .cpp files with associated .h files.